Brand Names: Adriamycin, Adriamycin PFS, Adriamycin RDF, Rubex

 If any of this medication accidentally gets on your skin, wash it thoroughly with soap and warm water.

-Doxorubicin can lower blood cells that help your body fight infections and help your blood to clot.
+Doxorubicin can lower your blood cell counts.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

 What happens if I miss a dose?